Tiller (horse): 1980: six-year-old season

 After a break of more than eight months, Tiller returned to racing at Belmont and finished unplaced in allowance races in May and June.
 On June 29 however, he returned to winning form as he won the Tidal Handicap for a second time, beating Scythian Gold into second.
 On July 12 he was matched against the five-year-old gelding John Henry in the Sword Dancer Invitational Handicap at Belmont.
 He raced in third place as John Henry duelled for the lead with Marquee Universal before moving forward approaching the final turn.
-He overtook John Henry in the straight and won by a length and a quarter in a time of 2:25.4, two-fifths of a second outside Secretariat's track record.
+He overtook John Henry in the straight and won by a length and a quarter in a time of 2:25.4, two-fifths of a second outside Secretariat's course record.
 On his next appearance, the gelding finished third to Premier Ministre and Great Neck in the Bernard Baruch Handicap at Saratoga Race Course in August.
 On September 7 Tiller faced both John Henry and Premier Ministre in the Brighton Beach Handicap.
 At the 5/16 pole, Tiller broke his right hip while attempting to overtake the race leader John Henry, causing significant hemorrhaging.
 He was taken from the track in a horse ambulance.
 His trainer David Whiteley said, "We don't know what happened.
 Ruben (Hernandez) said he was not bumped.
 It was just one of those things that can happen in a race."
 Tiller was not euthanized immediately after the race and was able to put limited weight on the hip.
 Whiteley expressed interest in saving the horse, noting "He's one of my favorites."